hot-chicks/mira-sentinel/github-sentinel/docs/api-reference.md

   },
   "errors": [
     "GitHub token is invalid or expired",
-    "Gemini CLI not found or not authenticated",
+    "Aider CLI not found or not authenticated",
     "Git user.name not configured"
   ]
 }